lsaavedr/LowPower_Teensy3/README.md

 # power consumption.
 There are 5 speeds that the user can choose from: 2 MHz,
 # 4 MHz, 8 MHz, 16 MHz, F_CPU MHz.

-# Parameter "freq" can be any of the 5 predifined values above.
+# Parameter "uint32_t  freq" can be any of the 5 predifined values above.

 # These #defines have been added for the user convenience for "freq" parm, else
 # use the complete frequency.